 Ans.
-There are two opposing views on the issue whether the information about present hunter and gathering societies could be used to understand past societies.
+There are two opposing views on the issue of whether the information about present hunter and gathering societies could be used to understand past societies.
 These views are given below:

 (i) First View.
-One group of scholars have directly used specific data of present day hunter-gatherer societies to interpret the archaeological remains of the past societies.
-For example, few scholars are of the view that hominid sites, which are 2 million years old, along the margins of Lake Turkana probably were the dry season camps of early humans.
+One group of scholars have directly used specific data of present-day hunter-gatherer societies to interpret the archaeological remains of the past societies.
+For example, few scholars are of the view that hominid sites, which are 2 million years old, along the margins of Lake Turkana, probably were the dry season camps of early humans.
 It is so because such a practice has been observed among the Kung San and the Hadza people.